MS Saturnia: WSA troop ship

 Simultaneously the ship was placed in operation under a WSA agent, American Export Lines, Inc., under a U.S. Army Transportation Corps Agreement (TCA) allocated to Army requirements.

 Conversion of the ship to a troop ship was at New York and in March 1944 Saturnia began those duties with two voyages to England and a third to Cherbourg, France.
-On that third voyage Saturnia required minor repairs in England due to a collision returning to New York in October.
+The third voyage transported the 101st Infantry Regiment (A sub-division of the 26th Infantry Division) leaving New York on 27 August 1944 and arriving in Cherbourg on 7 September 1944.
+On the return trip of third voyage Saturnia required minor repairs in England due to a collision returning to New York in October.
 The ship made one trip in November to Southampton then to Marseilles, France and Oran in December with return to New York just before Christmas Day where a conversion to a United States Army Hospital Ship (USAHS) was planned.

 Army hospital and dependent transport

 The ship was placed by WSA under bareboat charter to the United States Department of War for Army use as a hospital ship on 17 January 1945.
 Army hospital ships were intended to clear helpless patients from overseas Army hospitals ashore and return them to the United States on Hague Convention protected ships.
 Ambulatory and other patients normally returned aboard troop transports on their return voyages.
 Unlike Navy hospital ships, equipped for immediate care of wounded, Army hospital ships focused on a maximum number of berths rather than clinical facilities.

 Conversion to the hospital ship, Frances Y. Slanger, was done at the Todd-Erie Basin yard in New York between January and June 1945.
 The ship was named after Frances Y. Slanger (1913-1944), an American field nurse who was killed in an artillery attack by the German Wehrmacht on 21 October 1944 in Elsenborn, Belgium.
 She was the first American nurse to die from enemy action in Europe during World War II.
 The ship was, during service as a hospital ship, the largest and fastest of the Army hospital ships.
 The ship left New York in July 1945 making four successive trips to Cherbourg to embark patients.
 In November the ship was sent to Bermuda to assist a vessel in distress.

 On return to New York in December the ship was hastily modified by the Arthur Tickle Engineering Works to transport military dependents.
 The conversion was done from 24 January to 21 February 1946 with the name Saturnia restored.
 The ship was capable of transporting 1,131 women and 371 children and, operating as the United States Army Transport (USAT) Saturnia, began voyages between New York and Southampton.